dotnet/arcade/Documentation/DependencyFlowOnboardingWithoutArcade.md

 ### Manifest Generation Example

-Here is one example (using MSBuild 15.0) of generating a manifest by using the Arcade SDK (it is not necessary that your repo itself build using the Arcade SDK).
+Here is one example (using MSBuild 15.0 and the .NET Core SDK 2.2.104) of generating a manifest by using the Arcade SDK (it is not necessary that your repo itself build using the Arcade SDK).

 File layout